How to Make a Mineralizing Treatment to Whiten Teeth

 Recipe for homemade mouthwash that will remineralize, strengthen, and whiten teeth

 In fact, as Dr. Ramiel Nagel states in his book, it can take as little as 30 days to completely remove the tooth’s natural enamel.
-Everything depends on your diet (and the type of fat you eat), stress levels, sleep, metabolism, and overall health.
+Everything depends on your diet, the type of fat you eat, stress levels, sleep, metabolism, and overall health.
 It’s important to make changes to your diet and every day habits to slow the loss of tooth enamel.

-Nature has given us the most effective homemade mouthwash to keep enamel in tact and impervious to decay.
-So it’s important to eat a diet that’s rich in calcium, phosphorus, and soluble vitamins, and to avoid processed foods.
+Nature has given us the most effective homemade mouthwash to whiten teeth, keep enamel intact and impervious to decay.
+So, it’s important to eat a diet that’s rich in calcium, phosphorus, and soluble vitamins, and to avoid processed foods.

 How to make a homemade whitening mouthwash